Meera-12-eng/Medical-Pharmacy-Assistant/README.md

 Expected objects:    66,582
 ```

-✅ All chunks were successfully indexed.
+All chunks were successfully indexed.

 ---

 # 🔎 Retrieval

-The project currently supports three retrieval strategies.
+The system supports three retrieval strategies.

 ## 1. Vector Similarity Search

-Semantic retrieval is performed using the pre-computed BGE embeddings.
+Semantic retrieval is performed using the BGE embeddings.

 ```text
 User Query